This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 A: Yes — 0% EMI on all orders above ₹5,000 using HDFC or ICICI credit cards.

-If there are things the AI should never mention — discontinued products, prices under renegotiation — add an explicit exclusion section.
+If there are things the AI should never say (e.g. a discontinued product, a price you’re renegotiating), add explicit exclusion notes:

 ## Discontinued products (do not quote these)